Prince Moulay Rachid of Morocco: Activities

 Prince Moulay Rachid addressing the 2015 United Nations Climate Change Conference.

 Moulay Rachid occasionally serves Morocco as a diplomat, representing his brother King Mohammed VI at foreign engagements.
 On 22 October 2019, he attended the enthronement ceremony of Emperor Naruhito of Japan.
 On 19 September 2022, Rachid attended the state funeral of Queen Elizabeth II.

 On 7 November 2022, Rachid attended the 2022 United Nations Climate Change Conference that took place in Sharm El Sheikh in Egypt.

 On 20 December 2022, Moulay Rachid, along with King Mohammed VI and Crown Prince Moulay Hassan, received the members of the Moroccan national football team at the Royal Palace in Rabat, following their performance in the 2022 FIFA World Cup.

 On 7 December 2024, Moulay Rachid attended the reopening of Notre-Dame de Paris, which underwent reconstruction following the 2019 fire.

 Personal life

-In Europe, especially in Poland, he's known primarily for the "Girls to Buy" scandal.
-He spent approximately $4.5 million on parties with Polish girls in Morocco.

-On 15 June 2014, he married his second cousin, Oum Kalthum Boufarès, the daughter of Moulay El Mamoun Boufarès, former Minister of Interior, and (paternal granddaughter of Lalla Khadija- Mohammed V) as a marriage was publicly celebrated in November at the Royal Palace of Rabat.
+On 15 June 2014, he married his second cousin, Oum Kalthum Boufarès, the daughter of Moulay El Mamoun Boufarès, former Minister of Interior, Lalla Khadija, she married a man from the Boufarès family, their son was Moulay Mamoun Boufarès.
+The latter, together with his wife, had a daughter.
+The daughter became Princess Lalla Oum Kelthoum, the wife of Prince Moulay Rachid. as a marriage was publicly celebrated in November at the Royal Palace of Rabat.
 His wife, henceforth Lalla Oum Kalthum, was granted the title of Princess and the status of Royal Highness by King Mohammed VI on 8 June 2017.
 Their sons are Princes and their predicates are : Highnesses.
 They are: